-There are more than 500 factory sounds coming with Osmose.
-If you want to quickly find a specific sound, you can narrow down the preset list by selecting a type and character.
-For this, use the first two Value Encoders.
-Turn the first to choose a specific type of sound, like bass, pads, leads, or mallets.
-Push or simply let go for a moment to make your selection.
-Use the second encoder to filter down the list based on a sound's character, like acoustic, FM, dark, electric, etc.
+Use the first Encoder to choose a specific bank (factory, user, or upcoming expansion banks).
+Turn the second Encoder to choose a specific type of sound, like bass, pads, leads, or mallets.
+Use the third encoder to filter down the list based on a sound's character, like acoustic, FM, dark, electric, etc. Push or simply let go of the Encoder for a moment to make your selection.